robertsean1995/BAWKP/README.md

 <hr>

-**BAWK Programming ("b/awk/p" or "BAWKP") is an unconventional programming methodology that's based on compositional language-oriented programming.
-It treats Bash as a general-purpose programming language with object-oriented elements for orchestration, while composing AWK as a dedicated processing language responsible for pattern matching, transformation, field processing, aggregation, and computation.
-This idea was originally conceived trying to improve my own offensive security methodologies.
-Learning Bash, AWK, and Python is only natural for penetration testers, and I wanted a way to combine them into a unified approach.**
+**BAWK Programming ("b/awk/p" or "BAWKP") is an unconventional programming methodology based on compositional language-oriented programming.
+It treats Bash as a general-purpose programming language with object-oriented elements for orchestration, while composing AWK as a domain-specific programming language for data processing and computation.
+This idea was originally conceived while trying to improve my own offensive security methodologies.
+Learning Bash, AWK, and Python is only natural for offensive security engineers, and I wanted a way to combine them into a unified approach.**

 **The name "BAWK" is derived from a combination of Bash and AWK.
 The logo is made to resemble a regular expression in the same style as GREP ("g/re/p"), and the chickens are a lighthearted reference to the onomatopoeia of the same name.**
 - Formalizes Bash and AWK as a unified programming environment.